 What’s to love about these vegan nuggets?

 • They’re a kid-friendly option.
 If you have a picky eater in the house, they’ll gobble up these Vegan Chicken Nuggets!
-This recipe is an excellent way to sneak some protein into your little one’s diet.

 • The marinade really seals the deal with flavor.
 These Vegan Nuggets aren’t lacking in flavor, and that’s mainly because of the soy sauce based marinade.
 Don’t skip this super easy and vital step for the best nuggets!